-I am an Assistant Professor at Louisiana State University (LSU), having arrived in the fall of 2012.
-Before arriving at LSU, I taught for one academic school year at Eastern Kentucky University (EKU).
+I am an Associate Professor at Louisiana State University (LSU), though currently a visiting professor at the University of California, Davis in the Graduate School of Management.
+I arrived at LSU in the fall of 2012.
+Before coming to LSU, I taught for one academic school year at Eastern Kentucky University (EKU).

-Professionally, I have worked in a number of roles within intercollegiate athletic departments.
+Professionally, I have worked with professional sport organizations on topics concerning race.
+I have also worked in a number of roles within intercollegiate athletic departments.
 In these roles, I mainly worked with student-athletes in academic support and career development.

 Other facts about myself: